Layer-Wise Data-Free CNN Compression: Layer-Wise Data-Free Compression

 \section{Layer-Wise Data-Free Compression}

 Our method for data-free network compression begins with a fully trained network and creates a compressed network of the same architecture.
 This is conceptually similar to Knowledge Distillation \cite{KnowledgeDistillation} in that a pretrained ``teacher'' network is used to train a ``student'' network.
 However, Knowledge Distillation requires training data.
-Previous approaches have addressed this through generating data, as in Adversarial Knowledge Distillation (AKD) \cite{AKD} and Deep Inversion (DI) \cite{DI}.
-However, these methods are computationally expensive (Figure~\ref{fig:runtime_comparison}).
+Previous approaches have addressed this through generating data \cite{AKD,DI}, but these methods are computationally expensive (Figure~\ref{fig:runtime_comparison}).

-We take a simpler approach illustrated in Figure~\ref{fig:method}.
+We take a simpler approach illustrated in Figure~\ref{alg} and Figure~\ref{fig:layerwise_optim}.
 We view each layer of the student as a compressed approximation of the corresponding layer in the teacher.
-As long as the approximation of each layer is accurate, the overall student network will produce similar outputs to the teacher.
-This approach is more computationally efficient than other generative methods, since our method does not need to train an input image to produce good training signal at every layer of a network.
-Instead, we generate inputs separately for each individual layer, which does not require generating realistic images.
-Our method takes orders of magnitude less time and memory than AKD \cite{AKD} and DI \cite{DI} (Figure~\ref{fig:runtime_comparison}), converging after only a few minutes.
+As long as the approximation in each layer is accurate, the overall student network will produce the same outputs as the teacher.
+Because our data generation doesn't require generating realistic images (unlike AKD \cite{AKD} and DI \cite{DI}), our method takes less time and memory than these approaches (Figure~\ref{fig:runtime_comparison}).
+Because our method trains layers separately, it doesn't require large gradient buffers needed for backpropagating through the whole neural network, making it more memory efficient than ZeroQ \cite{zeroq}, AKD, and DI.
+This allows our method to run efficiently on edge devices with limited memory, supporting real-time post-deployment compression.
+Our method also achieves higher accuracy than baseline low-memory methods AR \cite{AdaRound} and DFQ \cite{DFQ} (Section~\ref{section:experiments}).

-Our first challenge lies in generating data used to train compressed approximations of the teacher's layers, which we address in Section~\ref{generation}.
-Our second challenge lies in preconditioning the network to achieve more effective compression, which we address in Section~\ref{AFCLE}.
-We then present our quantization method in Section~\ref{section:quantization} and our pruning method in Section~\ref{section:pruning}.
+Our method is described in detail in the following subsections.
+We begin by performing fusion and Assumption-Free Cross-Layer Equalization (Section~\ref{AFCLE}).
+Then, we generate data to use for compression (Section~\ref{generation}).
+We then discuss our layer-wise compression algorithms for quantization (Section~\ref{section:quantization}) and pruning (Section~\ref{section:pruning}).